Documentation

 pageSize1001000Records per page

-searchFree-text search across Code and Name
+searchFree-text search across code and name

-Practical Examples
+Examples

 curl https://your-primentra-server/api/v1/entities \